Clean Water Act: Earlier legislation

 When EPA first opened its doors in 1970, the agency had weak authority to protect U.S. waters, lacking the legal power to write effluent guidelines and possessing only general authority to require secondary treatment from industrial dischargers.

-The 1969 burning Cuyahoga River had sparked national outrage; the Act grew out of it.
-In December 1970 a federal grand jury investigation led by U.S. Attorney Robert Jones (Ohio lawyer) began, of water pollution allegedly being caused by about 12 companies in northeastern Ohio.
+The 1969 burning of the Cuyahoga River had sparked national outrage; the Act grew out of it.
+In December 1970 a federal grand jury investigation led by Ohio lawyer Robert Jones began, of water pollution allegedly being caused by about 12 companies in northeastern Ohio.
 It was the first grand jury investigation of water pollution in the area.
 The Attorney General of the United States, John N. Mitchell, gave a Press Conference December 18, 1970 referencing new pollution control litigation, with particular reference to work with the new Environmental Protection Agency, and announcing the filing of a lawsuit that morning against the Jones and Laughlin Steel Corporation for discharging substantial quantities of cyanide into the Cuyahoga River near Cleveland.
 It was largely based on these and other litigation experiences that criteria for new legislation were identified.
+Some scholars, however, dispute the relationship between the Cuyahoga River fire, and the impetus for the Clean Water Act.